Forest Resource Collaborative

 The Forest Resource Collaborative envisions forests that are managed with consideration for resource use, tree and wildlife health, ease of maintenance, fire adaptation and safety, and access.
 Sharing of resources and information, developing volunteer opportunities and enhancing the ability of local residents to use and enjoy the environment around them is our goal.

-The long-term vision of the FRC is to support the development and coordination of local markets for forest products, grant-funded project implementation, mapping, and coordinated forest management across multiple ownerships through a collaborative model.
+The long-term vision of the Forest Resource Collaborative is to support the development and coordination of local markets for forest products, grant-funded project implementation, mapping, and coordinated forest management across multiple ownerships through a collaborative model.

 programs